-Linda completed her undergraduate degree in Linguistics at Macquarie University, working in Speech Technology research before studying Opera at the Sydney Conservatorium and later with the Juilliard School.
-She has performed locally and overseas.
-Linda taught drama and music in schools for more than a decade and was previously Head of Education for Bell Shakespeare.
-Linda expanded the theatre company’s educational and outreach programs.
+Linda studied Opera at the Sydney Conservatorium and with the Juilliard School, having performed locally and overseas.
+She taught drama and music in schools for more than a decade prior to becoming Head of Education for Bell Shakespeare where she expanded the theatre company’s educational and outreach programs.
 Identifying the ongoing need for teacher professional development she initiated the Bell Shakespeare Regional Teacher Mentorship in 2007, and in 2009 secured a partnership with the University of Sydney enabling teachers to include this training in the Masters of Education.
-Linda also secured government funding to pilot Shakespeare programs in Juvenile Justice centres, another program Bell Shakespeare continues today.
+Linda's applied theatre work included programs for Mission Australia and Young Carers.
+She successfully acquired government funding to pilot Shakespeare programs in Juvenile Justice centres in 2010, a program which continues today.

-Appointed the Senior Project Officer for the Arts by the Australian Curriculum Assessment Reporting Authority (ACARA) Linda facilitated the development of the first national arts curriculum in Australia.
+At the Australian Curriculum Assessment Reporting Authority (ACARA) Linda facilitated the development of the first national arts curriculum in Australia.
 The curriculum in five artforms: dance, drama, media arts, music and visual arts, was endorsed by all States and Territories for implementation from 2015.
-Linda has been a Director /Producer with the Sydney Symphony Orchestra where she oversaw the emerging artists program, programmed and produced concerts for schools, families and regional communities and initiated the Young Ambassadors program.
+She has been a Director Producer with the Sydney Symphony Orchestra where she oversaw the emerging artists program, programmed and produced concerts for schools, families and regional communities and initiated the Young Ambassadors program.
 In her determination to make symphonic music accessible she enabled primary teachers to perform Tchaikovsky’s 1812 Overture with the orchestra using paper lunchbags!

 University of Sydney